 The time of the high and low tide changes every day.
 The changing increments aren’t large, usually less than 45-minutes.
 Still, if you’re out kayaking for several days, you’ll notice the steady march of the tidal fluctuations.
 Especially if you’re loading and unloading your kayak again and again.

 It’s essential to carry a copy of the tide chart while you paddle.
 Ideally, you should have it laminated so that you can have it strapped to the deck of your kayak without fear of it getting wet.
-If this isn’t an option, keep it secure in a Ziploc or a waterproof bag.
+If this isn’t an option, keep it secure in a Ziploc or a waterproof bag for kayaking.

 Step 3: Understand Chart Datum